EOSC-CZ/sablona-dokumentace/NMA-en/statutory-documents/providing-access.md

 # Providing access to content

-As National Metadata Directory aggregates records from other repositories and itself does not publish any datasets, the licences provided are presented from their source repositories.
+As National Metadata Directory aggregates published records from other repositories and itself does not publish any datasets, the licences provided are presented from their source repositories.
 For the most part, datasets are provided on an open access basis, but some may be restricted for reasons of rights protection, commercial interest or protection of sensitive data.
 In such cases making data accessible respects other concerns, therefore F.A.I.R. principles further elaborate on the Open Access with „…as open as possible, as closed as necessary“.

-*Note: Access to record description (metadata) is always open, the access distinction is related only to dataset content files.*
+*Note: Access to record description metadata is always open, the access distinction described here is related only to dataset content files.
+For any eventuality of unpublished metadata records, please refer to source repository.*

+## Web interface elements

-**In search results**, access conditions are simplified by a lock icon:
+In search results, access conditions are simplified by a lock icon:

 - ![Lock icon open](../images/icon_lock_open.png) Green open lock signifies access is provided under Open Access principles.